GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/manifest_version/index.md

 * 2: Use the [Manifest V2][mv2] format and associated feature set.

 The current version is Manifest V3.
-Manifest V2 is also currently permitted, but will be phased out in the near future.
+Manifest V2 is also currently permitted, but will be phased out in the future.
 Other manifest versions greater than 3 are not planned yet.

 [mv3]: /docs/extensions/mv3/intro/mv3-overview/
 [mv2]: /docs/extensions/mv2/manifest/